mosparo/documentation/docs/3_installation/1_prerequisites.md

 ---
 sidebar_position: 1
 sidebar_label: Prerequisites
+description: All requirements that must be fulfilled for mosparo to function correctly.
 ---

 # Prerequisites

-In order for mosparo to be installed on a server, there are the following prerequisites, which must be met:
+To install mosparo on a server, the following prerequisites must be met:

 - Domain or subdomain you own
 - maximum 100 MB free disk space